r0d3r1ck0rd0n3z/Images-in-Google-Calendar/README.md

 * https://support.google.com/calendar/answer/37118?hl=en

 Additionally, using third-party automation services such as Zapier, IFTTT and Integromat also allow insertion of HTML content into calendar events.

+&nbsp;

+## Limitations

+Images will not show up when editing an event.
+In fact, editing an event may actually strip all the HTML from the description text.
+Note that this does not happen all the time, but it does happen every now and then.